V4Fire/Client/src/core/theme-manager/README.md

     /**
      * Returns an array of available themes to pass from the design system to the runtime,
-     * or `true` to pass all themes from the design system *
+     * or returns true to pass all themes from the design system *
      * @cli include-themes
      * @env INCLUDE_THEMES